-1 hour of CE for registered neutrals (GA) & pending 1 CLE hour for Georgia attorneys, including 1 trial hour
+1 hour of CE for registered neutrals (GA) & pending 1 CLE hour for Georgia attorneys, including 1 ethics hour and 1 professionalism hour

 n/a